 I won’t say no alcohol ever, because it can be balanced into a healthy lifestyle.
 However, alcohol should not be a part of your regular routine.
 Alcohol impacts our liver, which is already struggling if we have insulin resistance or hormonal imbalance.
 Our liver processes our hormones, so the more we weaken it with alcohol, the worse it is for PCOS.

-Drinking can increase menstrual irregularity, the risk of depression, the risk of liver disease, and the risk of weight gain.
+Drinking can increase menstrual irregularity, the risk of depression, the risk of liver disease, and the risk of developing an unhealthy BMI (body mass index).
 Additionally, alcohol can increase blood sugar levels and inflammation.
 So, if you decide to drink alcohol on a regular basis, you can probably expect some side effects that aren’t so pleasant.
 However, a glass of wine every once in a while won’t ruin your PCOS healing journey, live your life!

 Inflammation is likely the reason for many of your chronic PCOS symptoms.
 Digestive issues, headaches, joint pain, weight gain, fatigue, and food sensitivities all arise when our immune system attacks proteins in our body it can’t recognize.
 It’s worth going gluten and dairy free to see if these foods are causing an inflammatory response in your body.
 Try it for 30 days and see how you feel.
 It could be life changing!

 Gliadin, glutenin, whey, and casein (AKA gluten and dairy) are some of the proteins that cause inflammation.
-Thats why a great way to alleviate symptoms for many Cysters is to cut dairy and gluten from your diet.
+Thats a natural healing plan for many women with PCOS includes cutting dairy and gluten from their diet.